excaliburjs/Excalibur/src/engine/Docs/BoxAndPolygonShape.md

 });
 ```

 Creating a custom [[convex polygon|ConvexPolygon]] shape is just as simple.
-Excalibur only supports arbitrary convex shapes as a ConvexPolygon, this means no "cavities" in the shape, for example "pacman" is not a convex shape.
+Excalibur only supports arbitrary convex shapes as a ConvexPolygon, this means no "cavities" in the shape, for example "pac-man" is not a convex shape.

 The `points` in a [[convex polygon|ConvexPolygon]] have counter-clockwise winding by default, this means the points must be listed in counter-clockwise order around the shape to work.
 This can be switched by supplying `true` or `false` to the winding argument `ex.Shape.Polygon([...], true)` for clockwise winding.